jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Protagonist and antagonist**: is Hegel's Thesis, Antithesis, Synthesis dialectics.
 After centuries of histories, looked back at the trends, and said there was a ruling philosophy, whose problems manifested into a competitor, the two would eventually fight it out, and make a new ruling philosphy that merged the two together.
 He also said master–slave is a relationship that recurs throughout humanity, and is the reason we looked at Frederick Douglas and Neo, who while was the physical slave, his captors were the mental ones, bound to a horrible social system as much as Frederick was.
 Frederick's process of self-discovery, was how slaves realize their status and break free.

-**Darth Blockbuster**: working insurance :)
+**Darth Blockbuster**: Working insurance :)

-**The Death Star**: working insurance :)
+**The Death Star**: Entropy.
+The process by which everything with order and reason, in Nature, eventually falls apart into nothingness.
+As humanity stops playing the game of life/civilization, we therefore stop fighting entropy, and unfortunately, encourage it's destruction.

 **Cyborgology**: is Darwinism.
 The evolution of lifeforms based on their tools to collect resources.
 Life started out as simple organisms, and as these primitive lifeforms struggled to survive, they adapted better —biological—tools to do so.
 Eventually the benefits of biology maxed out with us, and so we have to continue evolution with tools.
 We similarly started to evolve (techvolve) with primitive tools, which slowly got better and better.

 **Freedom to use any tool**: Comes from freedom of religion and speech.
 John Locke and his A Letter Concerning Toleration, gets the nod here.

 **Majic**: Watching people learn.
 Not study, or do what they're told.
-But watching, and teaching people to actually connect with a book, pencil, computer, smartphone, and seeing their eyes open from the burst of life that learning a new cyborgology.
-I little from Hegel's actualization mixed with Rousseau's Emile.
+But watching, and teaching people to actually connect with a book, pencil, computer, smartphone, and seeing their eyes open from the burst of life that learning a new cyborgology as they solve a problem in their own life's story.

+I little of Hegel's actualization mixed with Rousseau's Emile.

 **Dark majic**: come from modern psychology.
 I'm no expert, but basic reading on The Milgram Experiment, Marshmellow Test, and the Standford Experiment helped come up with this.
+These are all minor tests of how people respond to authority.
+Living life in the game of civilization is the bigger experiment, one that the Life Star will reveal to our senses.

 **The Life Star**: Francis Bacon's New Atlantis.